New Year, New Skills, New Daytime and Evening Free Adult Courses

 Ian said: “I am an avid reader across most genres and have always taken enjoyment in how good writers craft their pieces.
 I have been in teaching for over a decade and always aim to foster a love of writing in the students in my care.
 I’m looking forward to helping students on the Creative Writing course bring their ideas to life.”

-The Health and Nutrition course is offered at two locations in the local area: Thurcroft Hub starting on Monday 11th January 10.00am – 12.00pm and Mexborough Resource Centre starting on Tuesday 12th January 9:30am – 11:30am.
-Topics covered include healthy eating and calorie swaps, exercise, managing stress and wellbeing, salt and sugars, understanding food labels plus demonstrations of cooking healthy meals and ‘fakeaways’.
+Topics for the Health and Nutrition course include healthy eating and calorie swaps, exercise, managing stress and wellbeing, salt and sugars, understanding food labels plus demonstrations of cooking healthy meals and ‘fakeaways’.

 The relaxed Health and Nutrition course is led by Rotherham College Community Development Worker Ella Wall, a passionate cook who has lost almost three stone over the last two years by learning about different types of food and finding new, healthier ways of cooking her favourite takeaway dishes.